-This document has been prepared for general information purposes only and is intended to provide a summary of the subject matter covered.
-It does not purport to be comprehensive or to give advice.
-The views expressed are the views of the writer at the time of issue and may change over time.
-This is not an offer document, and does not constitute an offer, invitation, investment recommendation or inducement to distribute or purchase securities, shares, units or other interests or to enter into an investment agreement.
-No person should rely on the content and/or act on the basis of any matter contained in this document.
+This document has been prepared for general information purpose.
+It does not purport to be comprehensive or to render special advice.
+The views expressed herein are the views of the writer at the time of issue and may change over time.
+This is not an offer document, and does not constitute an investment recommendation.
+No person should rely on the content and/or act on the basis of any matter contained in this document without obtaining specific professional advice.
+The information in this document may not be reproduced in whole or in part or circulated without the prior consent of First State Investments.
+This document shall only be used and/or received in accordance with the applicable laws in the relevant jurisdiction.